-Our Science Subject Leaders are: Mrs Harrison and Miss Barnes
+Our Science Subject Leader is: Mrs Harrison

 At Disley Primary School we believe that a quality Science curriculum should develop children’s love of exploration and investigation and should provide the foundations for understanding the world through the specific disciplines of biology, chemistry and physics linked to the National Curriculum Programme of Study 2014.